27.0 MB (2.0 MB compressed)

 25.9 x 25.9 cm ⏐ 10.2 x 10.2 in (300dpi)

 DAVID SCHARF / SCIENCE PHOTO LIBRARY DAVID SCHARF / SCIENCE PHOTO LIBRARY

 Head of mosquito larva.
 Coloured Scanning Electron Micrograph (SEM) of the head of a mosquito larva.
-The head is capped by a crown of long hairs, which are flattened curved structures each with a small comb-like row of spines at their tip.
-A pair of mouthparts (at lower frame) also each have a fringe of hairs.
-These hairs beat through the water filtering out algal spores, scattered pollen, bacteria and other microorganisms on which the larva feeds.
+At top, the head is capped by a crown of hairs which are flattened curved structures each with a small comb-like row of spines at their tip.
+A pair of mouthparts (at centre) also each have a fringe of hairs.
+These flattened hairs beat through the water filtering out algal spores, pollen, bacteria and other microorganisms on which the larva feeds.
 The mosquito larva hatches from a floating egg and floats horizontally just below the surface of the water, breathing through a respiratory siphon.
-Magnification: x80 at 6x6cm size.
+Magnification: x55 at 6x6cm size.

 Model release not required.
 Property release not required.